-In 1909 Walter Law left Wall St and began roasting coffee in the barn at “ShadowBrook”, Walter’s home in Dunellen, New Jersey.
+In 1909 Walter Law left Wall St and began roasting coffee in his father George’s barn at his house “ShadowBrook”, in Dunellen, New Jersey.
 He sold his coffee traveling house to house in his horse drawn carriage.
 Walter brought with him his favorite marketing tool, a pill crusher.
 He would use this to crush the beans and release the coffee aroma under the nose of his potential customers – truly freshly ground.

-With the help of his father, George, the company branched into the wholesale business of selling coffee to markets and restaurants throughout New Jersey.
+With his father’s help, the company branched into the wholesale business of selling coffee to markets and restaurants throughout New Jersey.

 A FAMILY TRADITION

 As Law Coffee persevered through The Great Depression, Walter’s sons, Robert, Warren and Stanley, came on board to help their father roast and pack the coffee, as well as tea.
 When the United States entered World War II, all three brothers patriotically chose to join the Navy and help defend their country.
 Warren, the sole brother to return from World War II, took on the responsibilities of running the family business and helped transition the company to Newark, NJ.